Buyers Guide

 • Does it look good?

 The lists below contain the units that I consider the highest “value” for the combination of items above.
-I’d encourage all players to look at Legion HQ to consider the lists below a little to get what they really want at the end of the day and BEFORE making any purchases.
-Also, it’s good to keep in mind that the “Personnel/Specialist” boxes for the main 4 factions each contain three unique command cards for those factions, some of which are very good and some of which are kinda meh.
+I’d encourage all players to look at Tabletop Admiral while considering the lists below a little to get a feel for what they really want at the end of the day and BEFORE making any purchases.
+Also, it’s good to keep in mind that the “Personnel/Specialist” boxes for the main 4 factions each contain three unique command cards for those factions, some of which are very good and some of which are…kinda meh.

 Separatists

-Separatists are the only faction where I’m essentially saying “just get the full possible complement of the basic corps unit” because the B1 really has been that important to the faction historically.
+Separatists are the only faction where I’m essentially saying “just get the full possible complement of the basic corps unit” because the B1 really has been that important to the faction historically, and it’s even more helpful to have a bunch of them around with the double-sized “mega-units” allowed in the 2.6 ruleset.

 Republic